-5. Heng Zee Wang Executive Director
+5. Heng Zee Wang (resigned on 30 April 2024) Executive Director

 Zee Wang holds a first-class honours degree in Bachelor of Science (Hons) in Actuarial Science from the University of Kent, Canterbury, United Kingdom.
 He is also a Fellow of the Institute and Faculty of Actuaries, UK.